Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 <p align="center">Total Power draw of the Mechanical System: (240 watts) + (240 watts) = 480 watts</p>

 To acomplish the total power draw required, this system will utilize a power supply capable of supplying 600 watts of power[4].
-This will give the system plenty of head room in power the three componets as it will supply 120 more watts then is required.
+This will give the system plenty of head room in powering the three componets as it will supply 120 more watts then is required.

 ### Extra: